KiranKGR/SSRC_InterscorerDifferenceGenerator/README.md

-# SSRC_InterscorerDifferenceGenerator - Example Code for creating the interscorer difference in sleep profile or hypnogram created by two Scorers
+# SSRC_InterscorerDifferenceGenerator - Example Code for determining the interscorer difference between the sleep profile or hypnogram created by two Scorers

 **Licence:**
 SSRC_InterscorerDifferenceGenerator Copyright (C) 2024 Kiran K G Ravindran.
 Refer to the License.txt for more details.